Coast Guard Vessel Inspections

 The application will also identify where and when the vessel will be available for inspection.
 A Certificate of Inspection, if issued, will be good for one year.
 If the vessel is required to be inspected annually, the ship’s owner, charterer, managing operator or agent must notify the Coast Guard at least 30 days prior to the expiration of the vessel’s Certificate of Inspection.

 An experienced maritime lawyer can provide guidance and assistance in submitting an application for inspection and obtaining a vessel’s Certificate of Inspection.
-As mariners themselves, our attorneys know and understand what a vessel needs in order to pass inspection.
+As mariners themselves, Biggs & Gunst P.C. know and understand what a vessel needs in order to pass inspection.